 “More than half of Canadians say they are just $200 away from financial insolvency at the end of each month.”
-This statistic is according to a recent poll of 1,500 Canadians by MNP, as reported in May 2017 by Huffington Post.
+This statistic is according to a recent poll of 1,500 Canadians by MNP, as reported by the Huffington Post.

 Chances are, some of those Canadians are your colleagues or work for you.